 If you have any questions about aspect ratio in photography, let us know in the comments.

-Also, we love good news, so if our photography tips have helped you to understand how to choose the best portrait aspect ratio, share that too.
+Also, I love good news, so if my photography tips have helped you to understand how to choose the best portrait aspect ratio, share that too.